alphagov/govwifi-terraform/README.md

 Module names are made up of four main parts: `module` (default AWS naming convention), `module name` (found in `govwifi/*/main.tf` files), the AWS resource type, and the AWS resource name.

-Modules are declared in `main.tf`, like this example from `govwifi/staging/main.tf`, line 49:
+Modules are declared in `main.tf`, like this example from `govwifi/staging/main.tf`:

 ```text
 module "backend" {